SciFracX/FractionalCalculus.jl/docs/src/index.md

 ## Acknowledge

 **FractionalCalculus.jl** is built upon the hard work of many scientific researchers, I sincerely appreciate what they have done to help the development of science and technology.

-!!! info "WIP"
-	FractionalCalculus.jl is under heavy construction, some API or docs might change a lot.